-There are two access points to the Estate from Mulgoa Road, the main entrance (closer to Mulgoa Village) with its formal gate, signage and bay area and the secondary entrance also known as the northern or Tradesman entrance.
+There are two access points to the Estate from Mulgao Road, the main entrance (closer to Mulgoa Village) with its formal gate, signage and bay area and the secondary entrance also known as the northern or Tradesman entrance.
 Access to the proposed function centres is by the main entrance from Mulgoa Road.

-4.0 DEVELOPMENT PROPOSAL
+4.0 DEVELOPMENT PROPOSAL:

-This development application specifically relates to the House and Garden area and the Hayshed and Pecan Grove area.
-These two areas within the Central Precinct will be utilised for function events and activities that will involve less than 300 people and parking for up to 140 private vehicles.
+This development application specifically relates to the House and Garden area and the Hayshed and Peacan Grove area.
+These two areas within the Central Precinct will be utilised for function events and activities that will involve less than 300 people and parking for up to 140 private vehicles for a period of up to three years.